-Loaded with meat and veggies, this hearty chicken chili soup will definitely satisfy!
+Loaded with meat and veggies, this hearty white bean chicken chili will definitely satisfy!
 And feel free to use whatever veggies you have at home.
-I used swiss chard, zucchini, corn, bell peppers and onion.
+I use:

-I hope you enjoy!
+I hope you enjoy this white bean chicken chili soup recipe!
 And who else is excited for fall weather, warm sweaters and thick socks?

 - 1 tablespoon extra virgin olive oil